-Frequently Asked Questions (FAQ) for Medical Scribes & Medical Transcription
+Frequently Asked Questions (FAQ) for Medical Transcription, Medical Billing and Medical Scribes

 Medical Language Specialists (medical transcriptionists) have recently been designated a new title of Healthcare Documentation Specialists by the Association for Healthcare Documentation Integrity (AHDI), a title which more completely encompasses the several roles that involve health information documentation including transcribing audio dictation, editing voice recognition (VR) reports, or other documentation activities in the current expansion of the electronic health record.
 Healthcare Documentation Specialists are a vital link in the Healthcare industry.
 They must be well educated in medical language, theory and practical skills as they provide a critical link in the transference of a clinician’s thoughts to the official patient health record.

 Healthcare Documentation Specialist who transcribe medical reports recorded by physicians and other healthcare practitioners using various electronic devices, covering office visits, emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
 They transcribe dictated reports and translate abbreviations into fully understandable form.
 Edit as necessary and return reports in either printed or electronic form for review and signature, or correction. –Medical Transcriptionist

 |Annual Wage (2)||$22,400||$27,650||$34,020||$40,820||$47,250|